shetty7019/First-fit-memory-allocation-technique/README.md

-A C program to simulate First-fit contiguous memory allocation technique.
+A C program to simulate the following contiguous memory allocation techniques
+a) First-fit
+b) Best-fit
+c)Worst-fit